Theology and religious studies

 Work experience

 It's important to get relevant work experience to boost your employability prospects.
-Talk to professionals in the field you're interested in, and consider the different types of placements and work experience available.
+Talk to professionals in the field you're interested in, and consider the types of placements and work experience available.

 If you want to get into teaching, look for experience working in a school with children of the age you want to teach.
 This will show you have the skills and motivation required.